chinese10kbar/staybusyrp.co.uk/[cdn]/cdn-syphoning/README.md

 ### Step 3:

-Lastly, we need to get proper formatting for our itemData in the qb-inventory!
+Lastly, we need to get proper formatting for our itemData in the sb-inventory!
 If using another inventory such as LJ-Inventory, the process should be that same.
 <br> <br>
 We want to navigate to our app.js in your inventory resource.
 This is usually located here: *inventoryname*/html/js/app.js*
 <br> <br>